dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 But the equivalence of that pair (`nil` and `cons`) to a single value of type `F ListInt → ListInt` shows us how to generalize this technique from `ListInt` to an arbitrary recursive type.

-Namely, the set of constructors for an arbitrary recursion scheme `F` and the corresponding Church-encoded type `C = ∀(r : Type) → (F r → r) → r` is just a specific value of type `F C → C`.
+Namely, the full set of constructors for an arbitrary recursion scheme `F` and the corresponding Church-encoded type `C = ∀(r : Type) → (F r → r) → r` is just a specific value of type `F C → C`.

 It turns out that there is a unique value of type `F C → C` that satisfies certain required properties (which are beyond the scope of this tutorial).
 We will denote that value by `build: F C → C`.
-The `build` function encapsulates all the basic constructors that are used for building values the type `C`.
+It is that `build` function that encapsulates all the basic constructors that are used for building values the type `C`.

 A general implementation of `build` depends on having the standard `fmapF` function for the type constructor `F`.
 So, this technique only works when `F` is a covariant type constructor.
 But this is always true in all practical cases.